elixir-capsule/capsule/README.md

 * move
 * delete

-Currently, capsule only supports the [Disk storage](#disk).
+Currently, capsule comes with only the [Disk storage](#disk) built in.
 But implementing your own storage is as easy as creating a module that quacks this way.

 ### upload